arlogy/devnotes/data/csv_parsing_for_the_developer.md

 Performance benchmarking is based on this [article](https://leanylabs.com/blog/js-csv-parsers-benchmarks/) which provides a Github repository that we forked [here](https://github.com/arlogy/csv-parsers-benchmarks).
-Instead of reading the article, you can only take a look at the Github repository whose `README.md` file is quite short to read.
-You will notice that our CSV parser is part of a library called *jsu*, and we'll use that name to refer to the parser in this section.
-Furthermore, we used the version 1.5.0 of the parser during our benchmarking session: results on execution time may vary between versions of the parser, but the ranking is the same since version 1.0.0.
+Instead of reading the article, you might want to focus only on the `README.md` file of the Github repository which is quite short to read.
+Then you will notice that our CSV parser is part of a library called *jsu*, and we'll use that name to refer to the parser in this section.
+Furthermore, we used the version 1.5.1 of the parser during our benchmarking session: results on execution time may vary between versions of the parser, but the ranking is the same since version 1.0.0.

 Besides, each parser provides different parsing options ([csv-parse](https://csv.js.org/parse/options/), [csv-parser](https://github.com/mafintosh/csv-parser#csvoptions--headers),